Kyoto: A City of Temples & Tradition

 Getting There: The JR San-In Line leads to Arashiyama Station.
 It’s about a 30 minute train ride from Kyoto Station.
 If you do get there early, make sure you grab coffee from your hotel or the bigger train stations—a lot of the food and coffee places around here don’t open until a little later.

 Arashiyama is a good place to start a day in Kyoto, as it’s easy to reach from Kyoto city center.
 This is one of the more popular tourist destinations, so plan to get there before 9 a.m., if you can.
 That way, you can enjoy the peace the bamboo grove offers while getting in some great golden hour pics.
+If you want to try to avoid the crowds all together, consider visiting a different bamboo grove in Kyoto, such as Kyoto City Rakusai Bamboo Park, the bamboo forest at Adashino Nenbutsuji Temple and the bamboo grove in Kitasaga.

 On day three, we visited Kinkaku-ji, otherwise known as the Golden Pavilion, is another UNESCO World Heritage site (Kyoto is home to 17 of these) and is a masterclass of Japanese Zen architecture in both the structure itself and the surrounding grounds.